-Available-for-Sale assets and assets and liabilities at fair value through profit or loss are carried in the Balance Sheet at their fair value.
+Assets and liabilities at fair value through profit or loss are carried in the Balance Sheet at their fair value.
 These fair values are based on public price quotations where there is an active market for the instrument.
-The valuation technique to measure the money market investments and the CCLA Property Fund is in the category, Level 1, as explained in the Accounting Policy Note 38 (y).
+The valuation technique to measure the money market investments and the CCLA Property Fund is in the category, Level 1, as explained in the Accounting Policy Note 37 (y).
 There has been no change in the valuation technique used during the year for the financial instruments.